acoolkidwouldtoo/FinMet-Dashboard/README.md

 ## 📋 Overview

-QuantEngine is a sophisticated financial dashboard that brings the power of Python's data science libraries (NumPy) directly into the browser via **Pyodide**.
-Unlike traditional dashboards that rely on server-side processing, QuantEngine executes complex valuation models, linear regressions, and sensitivity analyses entirely on the client side.
+FinMet is a sophisticated financial dashboard that brings the power of Python's data science libraries (NumPy) directly into the browser via **Pyodide**.
+Unlike traditional dashboards that rely on server-side processing, FinMet executes complex valuation models, linear regressions, and sensitivity analyses entirely on the client side.

 This project demonstrates the intersection of **Institutional Finance**, **Data Science**, and **Modern Web Architecture**, specifically designed to solve complex forecasting and valuation challenges found in utility and energy sectors.